Category Archives: South Africa

 Chris had spent some time in PE for work so was able to give a vague lay of the land and point out some landmarks.
 A lovely little big city indeed.
 Hard to believe we hadn't visited before.

-We rounded the tour with a quick toot at Barney's beach bar, which was already buzzing with patrons even though it was mid-Monday afternoon.
+We rounded the tour with a quick toot at Barney’s Tavern beach bar, which was already buzzing with patrons even though it was mid-Monday afternoon.

 Back in the car we retraced our footsteps to our next home, in Colchester.
-We'd been attracted to this sleepy little town since 2020 and it's pandemic had robbed us of our plans to visit Colchester in the UK for a wedding in July.
+We’d been attracted to this sleepy little town since 2020 and its pandemic had robbed us of our plans to visit Colchester in the UK for a wedding in July.

 We were wowed by our accommodation; a brand spanking new, immaculate and tastefully decorated studio that had the best of everything you'd expect - and all sorts of things you wouldn't (like a sandwich press, a humidifier, an electric beater, Netflix etc etc).
 We also had a private walled garden (good for keeping the wind out) and a pretty little plunge pool.